angonch/Flixster/README.md

 and why Parcel was used to wrap objects Activities cannot read like my Movie class.
-It was also challenging to understand the ViewBinding simplification, and I am not sure whether I implemented it in all the correct spots (for example I did not use it in the adapter class) Another challenge was trying to implement the YouTube player inside the detail view.
-I tried doing this stretch goal multiple times but had a lot of difficulty getting it to work (so I'm submitting a version without it).
+It was also challenging to understand the ViewBinding simplification, and I am not sure whether I implemented it in all the correct spots (for example I did not use it in the adapter class) Another challenge was trying to implement the YouTube player inside the detail view, because it took me a while to understand where the API call and listener should be made to play the video.
 Finally, I also played around with UI in this project.
 I discovered that you can make an attributes file and that actions can be added to the action bar with a menu directory.

 ## Open-source libraries used